Efficient AllReduce with Stragglers: Experiments

-\myparab{Varying straggler delay.} We systematically varied the straggler delay by adjusting the number of clock cycles for the sleep kernel, and ran all algorithms on the largest buffer size previously tested (1 GiB for the 4-GPU setup and 4 GiB for the 8-GPU setup) as a stress test of the precondition.
-Figs.~\ref{fig:8gpu}c and \ref{fig:4gpu}c capture the total time from when the \allreduce{} kernel is called on \emph{non-straggler GPUs} to when it completes.
-The results show the critical delays of 7.15 ms (8-GPU, 4 GiB) and 4.11 ms (4-GPU, 1 GiB) after which \sysname{} outperforms baselines in each setup.
-However, this critical delay depends on the buffer size, as shown in Fig.~\ref{fig:reducescatter}, which plots the runtime of the \reducescatter{} precondition on the VM with 8 A100 GPUs.
-While the shaded region in Fig.~\ref{fig:reducescatter} captures the straggler delays at which \sysname{} achieves its full theoretical gains, \sysname{} still outperforms baselines when some, but not all, of the \reducescatter{} can be overlapped with the straggler delay.
-The critical delay with a 4 GiB buffer in Fig.~\ref{fig:8gpu}c is almost $2\times$ less than the \reducescatter{} runtime for 4 GiB.
-This indicates that \sysname{} enables significant speedups even when the precondition is not fully masked.
-Specifically, if the straggler delay is \emph{shorter} than the \reducescatter{}, \sysname{} still outperforms baselines as long as $T_{delay} \geq T_{RS} - \max\{T_{B} - T_{SAR}, 0\}$, where $T_{RS}$ is the \reducescatter{} runtime, $T_{delay}$ is the delay, and $T_{B}$ is baseline $B$'s runtime.
+\myparab{Varying straggler delay.} We vary the straggler delay by adjusting the number of clock cycles for the sleep kernel, and run all algorithms on the largest buffer size (4 GiB) as a stress-test of the precondition overlap.
+Fig.~\ref{fig:8gpu} (c,f) captures the total time from when the \allreduce{} is called on non-straggler GPUs to when it completes.
+It shows the critical delays of 5.53 ms and 7.57 ms for the DGX H100 and A100, respectively, after which \sysname outperforms baselines.
+The critical delay is higher for the DGX A100 since a \reducescatter{} takes longer due to its lower P2P bandwidth.
+The critical delay also depends on buffer size, as shown in Fig.~\ref{fig:reducescatter}, which plots the runtime of the \reducescatter{} precondition on the DGX H100.
+While the shaded region in Fig.~\ref{fig:reducescatter} captures the straggler delays at which \sysname{} achieves its full theoretical gains, \sysname{} still outperforms baselines when some, but not all, of the \reducescatter{} is overlapped with the straggler delay.
+For example, the critical delay for a 4 GiB buffer in Fig.~\ref{fig:8gpu}c is less than the \reducescatter{} time for 4 GiB.
+Thus, \sysname{} enables speedups even if the straggler delay is less than the \reducescatter{} precondition, but longer than the critical delay.
+As we show in \S\ref{subsec:scaling}, \textbf{the critical delay approaches zero as the size of the GPU cluster increases} due to \sysname{'s} efficient scaling.